nayaba/react-router-dom-instructor-guide/concepts/README.md

 Here are some examples:

 - In SPAs, the entire application operates under a single URL.
 This means you cannot directly bookmark internal pages or states of the application.
 You can bookmark the main page, but navigating back to a specific internal state would require additional steps each time.

+✨ **Comment out the `<PokemonList />` component and ask students how would they access a component that is not currently being rendered - is there a URL I can type in my browser to access it?** ✨

 - Similarly, sharing specific parts of the application with others can be challenging because the entire SPA resides under one URL.
 To direct someone to a particular section, you would need to provide instructions on navigating there from the main page.
 - Traditional anchor tags `<a>` are ineffective for navigating between different sections within the SPA, as all navigation would need to handle changing states rather than switching pages.